-In June 2000, Panama was identified by the FATF as a non-cooperative tax haven in the global fight against money-laundering.
-The result of this was that Panama was one of fifteen tax jurisdictions placed on an FATF blacklist.
+In June 2000, Panama was identified by the Financial Action Task Force on Money Laundering (FATF) as a 'non-cooperative tax haven'.
+As a result, Panama joined 14 other tax jurisdictions on the FATF blacklist.
 Each offending tax haven had a year in which to correct its regulations and legislation.

 The FATF released its annual report in June 2001, in which the organisation revised its list of countries and territories deemed non-cooperative.
-Only four were removed from the list, including Panama (the other three being the Cayman Islands, Liechtenstein and the Bahamas).
-Panama was praised by the FATF for its substantial efforts to conform to forty recommendations set out in a code of good practice governing money laundering.
+Panama was removed from the blacklist and praised by the FATF for its substantial efforts to conform to 40 recommendations set out in a code of good practice governing money laundering.

 Although along with many other offshore jurisdictions Panama issued a 'commitment' letter to the OECD in 2001, following agreement on the EU's Savings Tax Directive in 2003, Panama told the OECD that it considered there was no longer a 'level playing field' and that it did not consider itself bound by its commitments.

-In 2012, there were 93 licensed banks, of which 28 had international licences, and Panama is the world's largest shipping registry.
-Once, it would have been fair to say that drug running and money-laundering were well-rooted in Panama, but with lots of US pushing and shoving, the country seems to have moved in a better direction lately.
-There is a small but growing stock exchange, and there is 'captives' legislation which is little used.
+In 2012 there were 93 licensed banks, of which 28 had international licences; Panama also has the world's largest shipping registry.
+Once it would have been fair to say that drug running and money-laundering were well-rooted in Panama, but with lots of US pushing and shoving, the country seems to have moved in a better direction lately.
+There is a small but growing stock exchange, and there is legislation for captive insurance companies which is little used.

 The promised fiscal reforms which were implemented in 2005 involved some extra turnover taxation and changes to VAT which were unwelcome to business but helped to improve the country's standing with rating agencies and the IMF.